-- All transfers with assistance and luggage porterage. - Transportation within country using A/C motor coach. - All mentioned accommodations in 4 and 5 hotels. - All meals as mentioned in the itinerary (B: Breakfast, L: Lunch and D: Dinner). - All entrance fees to visited sites as per the itinerary. - Service of professional English-speaking tour guide along some local guides at various cities and sites. - Bottled water on bus during touring days. - Assistance in obtaining visa approval letter. - Al Medina- Jeddah train ticket. - Saudi Arabia VAT%15. - Escort of lecturer (provided minimum number of travelers is reached). - Gratuities to guide, drivers, and porters (provided minimum number of travelers is reached).
+- Escorted lecturer based on the required minimum participants. - All transfers with assistance and luggage porterage. - Transportation within country using A/C motor coach. - All mentioned accommodations in 4 and 5 hotels - All meals as mentioned in the itinerary (B: Breakfast, L: Lunch and D: Dinner). - All entrance fees to visited sites as mentioned in the itinerary. - Train tickets between Al Medina- Jeddah - Service of professional English-speaking tour guide along some local guides at various cities and sites. - Bottled water on bus during touring days. - All gratuities to guide, porters, drivers, hotel and restaurant staff, (provided minimum number of travelers is reached). - Saudi Arabia VAT%15